ceph/ceph-autotests/README.rst

 Running the tests
 =================

-Log in to the Autotest web UI, currently at the ugly URL of http://10.3.14.52/ .
+Log in to the Autotest web UI at http://autotest.ceph.newdream.net/ (only accessible from the offce).
 The username and password are separate from any other, and maintained in Autotest's MySQL database.
 For now, talk to tommi.virtanen@dreamhost.com.

 From there, you can click *Create Job*, and